Carapacik/swagger_parser/swagger_parser/README.md

   # Optional (dart only).
 Set 'true' to wrap all request return types with HttpResponse.
   original_http_response: false

+  # Optional (dart only) Set 'false' to exclude null fields from json
+  include_if_null: true

   # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
   # All rules are applied in order.
   replacement_rules: